Jiaxin-Wen/Deduplicate-Large-scale-Text-Dataset/README.md

 #### Data Format

-txt file, one sentence per line
+txt file, one document per line

 #### Determine the hyperparameter settings for your own dataset